OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 OpenVidu Call demo,<strong> built with Angular 6</strong>,  allows users to make videoconference calls with many of the capabilities integrated by OpenVidu platform.
 It is a frontend-only application.

-OpenVidu-Call is composed by the four Angular components displayed in the image below.
+OpenVidu-Call is composed by the six Angular components displayed in the image below.

 <br>
 <p align="center">